xackery/overseer-docs/content/server_path-empty.md

 - Check if there's a server_path entry inside the file
 - If not, add one with the pattern `server_path = /path/to/your/server/`, or on windows, `server_path = C:\path\to\your\server\`
 - Save the file and restart diagnose to see if the error is gone

+Additional Notes:

+- The server path is the path to your server's root directory, where eqemu_config.json and most other files reside
+- If you're using a custom server path, make sure to use forward slashes (/) on Linux and backslashes (\) on Windows
+- Your text editor may have added strange newlines or other characters to the file.
+Make sure to remove them and use notepad, notepad++, or another simple text editor if you're unsure.
+Don't use wordpad or word or it may add strange characters to the file